-- Distributed packet filters examine the packets based on addresses and BGP routing information. - A packet is considered an attack packet if it comes from an unexpected link. - Major Drawbacks - Requiring BGP messages to carry the needed source addresses - Overhead! - Deployment is still tough!
-Filters need to be placed in almost 1800 AS (when there were 10,000 Ass) and the no. of AS is continuously increasing. - Cannot filter reflected packets.
+- Distributed packet filters examine the packets based on source addresses and BGP routing information. - A packet is considered an attack packet if it comes from an unexpected link. {Attack packets are then dropped!!} - Major Drawbacks - Requiring BGP messages to carry the needed source addresses - Overhead inside BGP messages! - Deployment is still tough!
+Filters need to be placed in almost 1800 AS (when there were 10,000 AS's) and the number of AS is continuously increasing. - Cannot filter reflected packets because source address is legitimate.